Scoliosis By Age

 In any case, traditional treatment options include one of the following: nothing, pain treatments like medications or injections, or invasive spinal surgery.

-Scoliosis in elderly is quite common, one study found scoliosis to be present in 68% of healthy individuals over the age of 65 with no low back pain.
+Scoliosis in older adults is quite common.
+One study found scoliosis to be present in 68% of healthy individuals over the age of 65 with no low back pain.
 If this study had included individuals with low back pain, the incidence of scoliosis might have been even higher.

-Cases of scoliosis in the elderly typically or caused by the following:
+Cases of scoliosis in older adults are typically caused by the following:

 • A preexisting adolescent scoliosis that has progressed